aitana125/practical_2/README.md

 - Updated the images to the repo
 - Almost finished the layout of contact.html
 - The about.html is giving me trouble so I'm moving on to the other pages.
+- Fixed the strange problem where my repository's folder was somehow cloned inside my repository's folder sowhere along the way and updated everything accordingly